Exclusive Offer: Enjoy Free CARA

 Complete the assessment in about 5-7 minutes.
 Think about the specific situation that causes you fear and answer honestly about your experiences over the past week.

-Based on your results, connect with licensed therapists who specialize in exposure therapy and CBT for phobias.
+Based on your results, connect with licensed providers who specialize in guided exposure and CBT for phobias.
 Schedule appointments easily through your dashboard.

 Phobias are highly treatable.
 Take the first step toward freedom from fear.
 Create your free account today and complete the phobia assessment in just 5-7 minutes.